Lost and Stolen Firearms

 Expanding the Use of Firearm Trace Data

-Firearm trace data – the tiny imprints on bullet casings left by the firearms that discharged them – are a key clue for investigators to identify firearms used in specific crimes.
+Firearm trace data are a key clue for investigators to identify firearms used in specific crimes.
 This information is key to understanding where crime guns are being sourced from, and preventing perpetrators from committing additional crimes.

 Yet on the national scene, crime gun data is not universally tracked, traced, or made public.
 This is true despite the fact that trace data has offered critical insights into how firearms are getting into the hands of dangerous people.
 According to the Johns Hopkins University for Center for Gun Policy and Research: